mmu-webdesign/IWD-web-term2/rwd-week-3.md

 ## Working with layout

 ### Before you start - Are you up to date?
-Before you proceed use the check list found at the bottom of Week Two.
+Before you proceed to use the check list found at the bottom of Week Two.
 Have you completed everything?

 - Fix any problems before you continue.
 - Keep your browser window small - don't use it at full screen yet.
 We are still *mobile first*.